datae95/association_scope/README.md

   scope :of_users, -> (users) { joins(:user).where(users: users) }
 end
 ```
-over and over again across all of my models to write `Topic.of_users(users)` when I want to write `users.topics` instead.
+over and over again across all of my models to write `Topic.of_users(users)` when I wanted to write `users.topics` instead.
 And `belongs_to` is the easiest part.

 When you have this problem, this gem is for you!